 So.
 This means that leveling from 1–30 is faster in the new system for just about everyone.
 The only way you'd be going slower is if you’re playing more than nine games before getting FWotD on average.
 Even then, we're talking about a difference of just a couple of games.

 Okay, so what about rewards?
 In the old system, you earned between 13,000 IP and 18,000 IP when leveling from 1–30 depending on how often you got FWotD.

 So let's compare that to the rewards you get from the new system.
 Unlike all of the boxes after the level 30, the boxes you get in the new system when leveling from 1–30 are NOT random.
 Instead, every time you level up we give you either a specific champion or a set of champion shards worth a predetermined amount of blue essence (assuming you disenchant the shards).

 Here is the blue essence value of everything you get from 1-30:

-So this means you're guaranteed to get Ashe, Garen, Brand, an Icon, a Ward, and 20,312 blue essence when leveling from 1–30 in the new system.
+So this means you'll get an Icon, a Ward, and around 26,598 worth of blue essence and champs when leveling from 1–30 in the new system.
 Keep in mind that this is all assuming you're disenchanting every champ shard you got.
 If you upgrade them, the value increases even more.